Responses to Jehovah's Witnesses

 Then, there is the fact that Scripture says the Holy Spirit can

-You may say that one or two of these do not constitute
+One could possibly say that one or two of these do not constitute

-"proof" of the personality of the Holy Spirit.
+proof of the personality of the Holy Spirit.
 But when you look at all of them together, that long

 list of 15 items becomes evidence that could be admitted in a court of law.
 Look again at all the